TillRS/suntopicmodel/README.md

 ## Citation
 If you use thise code, please cite:

-Saenger, T. R., Hinck, M., Grimmer, J., & Stewart, B. M. (2024).
-AutoPersuade: A Framework for Evaluating and Explaining Persuasive Arguments. arXiv preprint arXiv:2410.08917.
+Till Raphael Saenger, Musashi Hinck, Justin Grimmer, and Brandon M. Stewart.
+2024.
+[AutoPersuade: A Framework for Evaluating and Explaining Persuasive Arguments](https://aclanthology.org/2024.emnlp-main.913/).
+In Proceedings of the 2024 Conference on Empirical Methods in Natural Language Processing, pages 16325–16342, Miami, Florida, USA.
+Association for Computational Linguistics.

 ## Acknowledgements